-Though we understand that certain palms need to be spiny for creating a protective shield against prying pests and animals, the ones with extremely large clusters of teeth or thorns should be avoided for safety reasons.
+Though we understand that particular palms need to be spiny to create a protective shield against prying pests and animals, the ones with extremely large clusters of teeth or thorns should be avoided for safety reasons.

 Why Do Palm Trees Die?

-Palm trees may die from several reasons, the primary one being diseases.
-Very often, palm trees end up catching deadly bacterial infections that don’t merely stunt their growth but also lead up to their death.
+Palm trees may die for several reasons, the primary one being diseases.
+Very often, palm trees end up catching deadly bacterial infections that don’t merely stunt their growth but also lead to their death.
 Other instances may include uprooting, overwatering, or high humidity.